 These normal, external effects can be aggravated over time by variations in building materials and methods and maintenance issues.
 Left to themselves these additional factors can gradually make it easier for water to invade (and damage) your home.

-Here are seven of the most common reasons why moisture might be getting in:
+Here are six of the most common reasons why moisture might be getting in:

 - From cracks in basement or crawl space walls